-Topics and contexts studied in this course: This full year course is worth a total of 29 credits.
+Topics and contexts studied in this course: This full year course.
 It develops the skills of listening, writing, reading and speaking in Te Reo Māori.
-The course topics are based on the students themselves, their families, their interests, hobbies, and a range of every day topics, for example kei te kainga, hui marae, kei te kura, and te ao taiohi.
+The course topics are based on the students themselves, their families, their interests, hobbies, and a range of everyday topics, for example kei te kainga, hui marae, kei te kura, and te ao taiohi.
 The course also aims to deepen students' awareness and understanding of Māori culture and protocol.

-Useful 21st Century skills and competencies you will learn in this course: Collaboration and teamwork, Creativity and imagination, Critical thinking, Problem solving, Global and cultural awareness, Information literacy, Leadership, Oral and written communication skills, Social responsibility and ethics, Technology literacy, Initiative.
+Useful 21st Century skills and competencies you will learn in this course: collaboration and teamwork, creativity and imagination, critical thinking, problem solving, global and cultural awareness, information literacy, leadership, oral and written communication skills, social responsibility and ethics, technology literacy, initiative.